0bMERLIN/PocketML/README.md

 #### 2.7 Modules
-PocketML projects are organized into files which contain either scripts or modules.
+PocketML projects are organized into modules.
-A script exports no variables and _does something_.
+A module exports variables, types and type aliases.
-A module additionally exports variables, types and type aliases:
+The explicit module declaration can limit what is exported:

 ```sml
 let greet x = print2 "Hi," x;